Winter term 2018/2019, Lecture:

 - P. J. Coles, M. Berta, M. Tomamichel and S. Wehner, Entropic Uncertainty Relations and their Applications, Rev. Mod.
 Phys.
 89, 015002 (2017), arXiv:1511.04857.

-Lecture notes will be provided parallel to the course.
+Lecture notes will be provided in parallel to the course and can be accessed here.

 Summer term 2017, Lecture: